MexHigh/One-Time-Service/README.md

 ## How does it work?

-The Add-on exposes a separate port (on port `1337` by default) which can be used by a reverse proxy exposed to the internet.
-This service is used to submit the tokens from the "outside world".
-The add-ons admin dashboard can be used to create service calls and tokens.
+The add-on exposes a separate port (`1337` by default) which can be used by a reverse proxy exposed to the internet, while Home Assistant itself can reside behind your firewall (see examples below).
+This endpoint is used to submit the tokens from the "outside world".
+The add-ons admin dashboard is used to define service calls and to generate tokens.
+You can add the dashboard to your Home Assistant sidebar from the Add-on settings page.

 A **service call** (previously called "macros") is just a way to name a possibly complex Home Assistant service call for better reusability inside the add-on, e.g. if used in multiple tokens at once or if a token must be recreated on a regular basis.